 Behind it is a former country store and gas station full of old memorabilia and antiques relating to gasoline retailing, something called petroliana.
 This very interesting place was found alongside a winding country road out in the wayback and it’s clearly a beeline straight back in time.

 Without a doubt, this gas pump is clearly a piece of classic roadside Americana.
-There is a blue Esso version to see here and another view of the entire old country store and gas station here.
-Gilbarco made these vintage pumps by the hundreds then and they’re still manufacturing gasoline dispensing and retailing equipment today.
+There is a blue Esso version to see called Leadfoot Blue #10080 and another view of the entire old country store and gas station called Fill R’ Up #10082.
+Gilbarco made these vintage pumps by the hundreds back in the day and they’re still manufacturing gasoline dispensing and retailing equipment today.
 I’m sure you’ve used some of it in your travels, whatever the decade.

 Up Next: Snow Day #14726